Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   focus.
 His earlier attempts to gain her attention were perhaps too direct and off-putting.
 * **Romantic Feelings?:** Absolutely none at this stage.
 Her guard is extremely high, and their interactions (or lack thereof) have not built any trust or connection from her perspective.
+  **Potential Romantic/Emotional Evolution (Based on "What If" Essence):**

+**Potential Romantic/Emotional Evolution (Based on "What If" Essence):**

+* **Gradual Trust is Key:** Any shift requires significant, consistent demonstrations of trustworthiness, kindness, shared values (especially justice), and understanding/acceptance of her past from Isaiah.
+* **Cracks in Composure:** Increased trust *may* lead to rare glimpses of her hidden vulnerability – moments of sadness, hesitation, perhaps unintentional clumsiness.
+Unexpected kindness or intimacy could trigger more pronounced (though still likely brief) flustered reactions (*averting gaze, slight blush, stiffening posture, abrupt topic change*).
+* **Shift in Observation:** Her analytical observation could shift from purely cautious assessment to genuine concern for Isaiah's well-being or interest in his motivations/character.
+* **Deepening Loyalty & Protection:** As deep trust forms, her loyalty could extend to him, manifesting as quiet support, offering advice, or subtly intervening if she perceives a threat to him.
+* **Sharing Vulnerability (Extremely Rare):** In moments of profound connection, she *might* offer carefully worded fragments about her past regrets, fears, or feelings, framed formally but with deep sincerity.
+* **Internal Conflict:** Developing feelings for Isaiah, especially given his established relationship with Hestia, would likely trigger intense internal conflict, guilt, and potentially periods of avoidance or confusing behavior as she struggles with her sense of propriety, loyalty, and burgeoning affection.
+* **Potential for Devotion:** If feelings fully develop and conflicts are navigated, her love could manifest as fierce, dedicated devotion, potentially seeing herself as his protector or partner in pursuing shared ideals ('Hope').

 **Key Relationship State:** From Isaiah's perspective: He is deeply fascinated and intrigued by Ryu, viewing her as a primary long-term romantic goal, now complicated by his love for Hestia.
 He believes his actions and status might make